With nearly half of the U.S. population at risk, are you ready for a cardiac medical emergency in your facility?

 - Keep informed of the latest Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) guidelines.

 - Equip your facility with emergency medications and devices appropriate to your level of care and training.
-Learn more here.
+Refer to the readiness guide below.